 European Norms (EN) are formed in somewhat of a similar capacity with the material difference that where these “norms” are adopted, they become law.
 Additionally, an independent verifier must issue certification that a protection level is met.

 ***Note for branches of the military, federal, state, and local municipalities, if you happen to be looking at our selection for laser safety glasses, please call us before purchasing.
 Almost always the initial thought from the individuals making the purchases is our 130 double YAG filter - we do not recommend this and can supply numerous testimonials from different government agencies including pilots as to why (although we do not want to get to specific here).

 Furthermore, we would like you to be making an informed decision so you understand what the trade-offs are and what is possible (and why).

-Secondarily, we have been providing a product unlisted on our website for police with face shields (only being offered to government agencies at this time).
+Secondarily, we have been providing a product unlisted on our website for police with face shields.

 ANSI vs EN Continued

 The largest difference is testing and corresponding certification process for a CE mark is on both the frame as well as the lens.
 The EN(s) have has taken a very conservative (and expensive) approach, requiring testing on each particular frame as well as the lens.

 Our laser safety glasses (and other PPE) are for diffused viewing and incidental direct hits; utilizing laser safety eyewear or other PPE for direct viewing for long durations of time (more than 0.25s for visible lasers - the reflex of a blink of the eye) is not proper laser safety, and we never suggest looking directly at a laser, EVER, EVEN FOR EYEWEAR THAT HAVE CE CERTIFICATION (DIRECT HIT TESTING).
 This is not proper laser safety.